enze-chen/mi-book-2021/week_3/11/presentations.md

 ## Tools

-For your presentation slides, you can use Microsoft PowerPoint, Apple Keynote, Google Slides, [Canva](https://www.canva.com/), or a software of your choice (again, you do _not_ have to share the presentation file with us).
+For your presentation slides, you can use Microsoft PowerPoint, Apple Keynote, Google Slides, [Canva](https://www.canva.com/), or a software of your choice.
-For any figures that you make, we suggest that the DPI (dots per inch) be at least 300, which is also the minimum requirement for top-tier scientific journals.
+For any figures that you make, we suggest that the DPI (dots per inch) be _at least 300_, which is also the minimum requirement for top-tier scientific journals.
 If you use figures from other sources, that's also fine, but _make sure to cite it_, unless it's from the public domain or a royalty free site like [Unsplash](https://unsplash.com/) or [Pexels](https://www.pexels.com/royalty-free-images).
 Other tools and tips are best found using a Google search.